nrhint/hackusu2025_robot/README.md

 We were hoping to have all of our system running on 1 arduino but with how much time it takes some of our functions to run, we were running into timing issues.
 We decided to split our workload between 2 arduinos by having the ultrasonic sensors and gyroscope on one and the motors running on the other.

+# Libraries and code used:

+Library for reading the MPU 6050: https://github.com/ElectronicCats/mpu6050